cisagov/prescup-challenges/pc4/team/round3-code-breaking-tryouts/solution/README.md

 ![](img/c43-image7.png)

 Next, figure out which Sender ID to focus on.
-This part takes a little bit of guesswork but it's not a wild leap to see that the Sender and Receiver ID values are hexdecimal and might be some sort of GUID or partial hash match.
+This part takes a little bit of guesswork but it's not a wild leap to see that the Sender and Receiver ID values are hexadecimal and might be some sort of GUID or partial hash match.

 Sure enough, if you hash the names of your Sender, the first 8 characters will match one of the Sender IDs.